adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 keypoints:
 - API stands for "Application Programming Interface"
 - APIs can be implemented in a variety of ways not just over "the web."
-- APIs use requests and responses to send and recieve data.
+- APIs use requests and responses to send and receive data.
 - APIs can be designed differently but there are special types like REST that conform to certain conditions.

 ---